foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 Data handlers, as explained above, are routines which process the dataset using [HF process frameworks](https://huggingface.co/docs/datasets/en/process) including map, filter, remove, select, and rename.

-For a thorough explanation of data handlers, how to use them, see the [data handlers document](./advanced-data-handlers.md)
+For a thorough explanation of data handlers and how to use them, refer to the [Data Handlers documentation](./advanced-data-handlers.md)

 ### Data Mixing
 Dataset mixing allows users to mix multiple datasets often with different `sampling ratios` to ensure the model is trained on a mix of some datasets in specific proportion.